pysiral/pysiral/docs/glossary.rst

     Mission
         A satellite mission that may consist of one or more satellite platforms.
 For example, Sentinel-3A and Sentinel-3B are part of the Sentinel-3 mission.

+    iCDR
+        Interim Climate Data Record.
+A data record that that is a temporal extensions of an :term:`CDR` and is used to provide data until the next CDR is available.

     Platform
         A specific (satellite) platform.
 In pysiral, each platform is referenced by a unique